-Student Ambassadors work with us on open days, interviews and portfolio inspections and via the educational engagement team, to engage the next generation of students in our subjects.
+Student Ambassadors work with us on open days, interviews and portfolio inspections to engage the next generation of students in our subjects.

-We also have a number of societies that were founded by our students.
+We also have a number of student-led societies including:

 Collaborative Arts Society (CASoc)

-The Collaborative Arts Society is for all students in the School of Fine Art, History of Art and Cultural Studies, regardless of the course you are taking.
-CASoc organises a range of arts-related events as well as more general social activities.
-Find out more about the Collaborative Arts Society.
+The Collaborative Arts Society is for all students in the School of Fine Art, History of Art and Cultural Studies and organises a range of arts-related events as well as more general social activities.

 Museum and Art Gallery Society

-Founded in 2016, this is a society for anyone with an interest in museums and galleries.
+This society is for anyone with an interest in museums and galleries.
 They organise trips to local organisations and provide a space for discussion of issues relevant to the sector.

 Other student clubs and societies